OnlySpoons/Spoons-Tavern-Defence/README.md

 Spoons: Tavern Defence

+Change Log 04/03/2021 - Martin

+- Refactored Scene to promote usage of it's functions
+- Regactored loadOverworld function to utilise scene functions
+- Tweaked dispatcher to exit if the event is handled

+Change Log 27/02/2021 - Martin

+- Refactored Renderer to take a Scene and Camera when rendering instead of when instantiated
+- Renamed variables to begin with an underscore and a lowercase letter as opposed to an underscore and an uppercase letter

 Change Log 22/02/2021 - Martin & Thomas

 - Added Event class for all events to inherit from